nigelhorne/gedcom/README.md

 # Gedcom Utility

-C<Gedcom> is a powerful utility for managing and analyzing Gedcom genealogy files.
+`Gedcom` is a powerful utility for managing and analyzing Gedcom genealogy files.
 It offers a variety of tools for exploring family data, identifying errors and presenting information in useful formats.